Pharmacotherapeutic Group: prostaglandins and synthetic analogue. ATCvet Code: QG02AD90

 Pharmacokinetic particulars

 Studies of metabolism, using 15-14C-cloprostenol sodium, were conducted in swine and cattle (following I.M. administration) to determine residual levels.
-Studies have also been conducted in rats after subcutaneous administration.

-The main pathway of metabolization in all animal species appears to be that of β-oxidation with formation of the tetranor or dinor acids of cloprostenol.
+The main pathway of metabolization in all animal species appears to be that of β-oxidation with formation of the Tetranor-or dinor-acids of cloprostenol.

 The values at the peak of radioactivity in the blood are observed within 1 hour of parenteral administration of sodium cloprostenol and tend to decrease with a T1/2 between 1 and 3 hours (depending on the animal species).